Generalized Method of Moments

 As a second example, we also estimate the equation for Investment.
 Investment (I) is regressed on a constant, private profits (Y), lagged private profits (Y(-1)) and lagged capital stock (K-1)).
 The instruments are again a constant, lagged corporate profits (P(-1)), lagged capital stock (K(-1)), lagged GNP (X(-1)), a time trend (TM), Government wages (WG), Government spending (G) and taxes (T).

 Note that the header information for this equation shows slightly different information from the previous estimation.
-The inclusion of the HAC weighting matrix yields information on the prewhitening choice (lags = 1), and on the kernel specification, including the bandwidth that was chosen by the Andrews procedure (2.1803).
-Since the CUE procedure is used, the number of optimization iterations that took place is reported (39).
+The inclusion of the weighting matrix yields information on the prewhitening choice (lags = 1), and on the kernel specification, including the bandwidth that was chosen by the Andrews procedure (2.1803).
+Since the procedure is used, the number of optimization iterations that took place is reported (39).